mxro/maxrohde-web/content/Drafts/Some more thoughts on goals.md

+Nishkama Karma, self-less or desireless action, is an action performed without any expectation of fruits or results, and the central tenet of Karma Yoga path to liberation.

+> You’ve got to make sure of your “being” before you swing into action.

+> To practice aimlessness doesn’t mean that we don’t have a dream or aspiration.
+It means to stay in touch with the ultimate dimension in the present moment, so we can realize our dreams with joy, ease, and freedom.

+Thich Nhat Hanh

+> Aimlessness does not mean doing nothing.
+It means not putting something in front of you to chase after.
+When we remove the objects of our craving and desires, we discover that happiness and freedom are available to us right here in the present moment.

+Thich Nhat Hanh

+> “Our plans miscarry because they have no aim.
+When a man does not know what harbor he is making for, no wind is the right wind.”

+— Seneca

+---

 Anyone noticed a change in the targeted advertising courteously delivered to us at every opportunity to our tiny screens?
 Got a few more recommendations for weight loss programs, exercise programs, gym memberships or donations?

 I certainly did and not by accident!
 Since any self respecting marketing manager for the industries involved in helping us be more virtuous or just altogether a better me, will ensure the bulk of their budget is spend in the fortuitous months of December and January: New Year's resolution time!